 Affordable Rents Director.

-In total we are a team of more than 30 professionals located in Alicante, Barcelona, Madrid and Murcia.
+In total we are a team of more than 30 professionals located in Alicante, Barcelona and Madrid.

 How do we do it?

 Our work is based on our own experience and on the knowledge of proven European models, adjusting the responsibility of property in terms of public housing.